 If you have a loved one who has been diagnosed with a terminal illness, you’ve seen how much pain it can cause.
-These illnesses can create pain that takes precious time away from individuals who are nearing death.
-Instead of taking their last few weeks to spend time with friends and family, patients with terminal illnesses are distracted by pain.
+These illnesses can take precious time away from individuals who are nearing death.
+Instead of taking their last few weeks to spend time with friends and family, patients with terminal illnesses are distracted by their pain.

 The primary goal of hospice care is to help your loved one get the most out of life, not spend it suffering.
 Hospice care utilizes palliative care and pain management to achieve this goal.
 If your loved one is considering hospice, keep reading to learn more about palliative care and pain management.

 What is pain management?